ConsenSysMesh/rimble-ui/example/src/stories/Pill/README.md

-# Pill
+# Pill documentation

-The `Pill` component renders text with a colored background.
+Use the `Pill` component to indicate information is contextual and grouped under a single taxonomy.
+It renders text with a colored background.
 Useful for showing transaction status.

 **Import component**